lk-geimfari/mimesis/docs/index.rst

 Mimesis offers a number of advantages over other similar libraries, such as Faker:

--  Performance.
+-  *Performance*.
 Mimesis is significantly `faster`_ than other similar libraries.
--  Completeness.
+-  *Completeness*.
 Mimesis strives to provide many detailed providers that offer a variety of data generators.
--  Simplicity.
+-  *Simplicity*.
 Mimesis does not require any modules other than the Python standard library.

 See `here <https://gist.github.com/lk-geimfari/461ce92fd32379d7b73c9e12164a9154>`_ for an example of how we compare performance with other